 This post my contain affiliate links.
 Thanks for supporting The Homeschool Scientist.

-As you may remember, we are using Trail Guide To Learning for our 3rd grade son.
-It is a unit study based curriculum that we absolutely LOVE!
+As you may remember, we are using Trail Guide To Learning .
+It is a unit study-based curriculum that we absolutely LOVE!
 I mentioned before that Trail Guide also includes a science component that we are really enjoying.
-It would be a great science curriculum on it’s own, but my son has to be different.
+It would be a great science curriculum on its own, but my son has to be different.

-My son’s favorite subject from last year was science from Nancy Larson Science.
+y son’s favorite subject from last year was science.
 He looked forward to science days each week.
-It not only taught him science, but reading and study skills, also.
+It not only taught him science but reading and study skills, also.
 When I told him we might do another science this year, he cried.
 Seriously.
 I thought 2 science curricula would be too much for him.
 Apparently not.
-We added Nancy Larson Science back into the mix and my son couldn’t be happier.
-Both curricula are working out great.

 We went outside and just sat in the backyard for a few minutes taking in all that our senses would allow.
 There were sights, sounds and smells.
 After practicing our observation skills, we went inside and made an observation list.
 We knew we were missing something so we went back outside with our lists and added more.
 My son thought it was interesting that there were some obvious things that we didn’t observe on our first trip outside.

 Why is classification important?
 Classification is the fancy science word for sorting.
 Your kids have been practicing sorting since their pre-school years.
 It allows us to put like things together and separate them from things that are different.
 The more we sort groups into smaller groups the more specific and similar the things in the groups are.
 This is an important scientific concept.